matthewfeickert/intro-to-docker/_episodes/03-running-containers.md

 - "First key point.
 Brief Answer to questions."
 ---

-To use a Docker image as a particular instance on a host machine you [run](https://docs.docker.com/engine/reference/run/) it as a container.
-You can run in either a [detached or foreground](https://docs.docker.com/engine/reference/run/#detached-vs-foreground) (interactive) mode.
+To use a Docker image as a particular instance on a host machine you [run][docker-docs-run] it as a container.
+You can run in either a [detached or foreground][docker-docs-run-detached] (interactive) mode.

 Run the image we pulled as an interactive container